subquery/network-contracts/README.md

 The Subquery is a indexing tool for querying blockchains data.
 Anyone can build indexing service with subquery, and provide the api to making blockchain data easily accessible.

-The Subquery Network Smart Contracts are a set of Solidity contracts that are going to delpoy on Acala.
+The Subquery Network Smart Contracts are a set of Solidity contracts that are going to delpoy on EVM.
 The contracts enable a decentralized network that welcome indexers running query projects and provide queries to consumers.
 Consumers pay for queries with the Subquery Token (SQT).

 The Subquery Network allows Delegators staking on Indxers to share their rewards, more delegation also help indxers are able to gain more rewards.